Financial Assistance & Foreign Language Area Studies (FLAS) Fellowships

 Undergraduate Academic Year Financial Aid

-Academic Year Undergraduate FLAS scholarships are available to students who are currently or will be at the intermediate or advanced level of study of an African language.
-First-year language students are not eligible, but should apply in February of their first-year of study to be funded for their second year.
+Academic Year Undergraduate FLAS scholarships are available to students who are currently or will be at the intermediate (2nd year) or advanced level (3rd year or beyond) of study of an African language.
+First-year language students are NOT eligible, BUT should apply in February of their first-year of study to be funded for their second year.
 Only U.S. citizens or permanent residents are eligible.
 Recipients are required to enroll in one African language course and one area studies course each semester of the award period.
 The undergraduate fellowship is equal to a $10,000 tuition scholarship and a $5,000 living stipend for the award year.
 Students must apply for the FLAS Fellowship annually, even if you have been a previous awardee.

 Graduate Academic Year FLAS